eugenious/the-main-gig/content/guide/2-ideal-sequence.md

 We all hate dealing with undocumented features, and yet most developers hate writing documentation!
 You might embrace the task, or you might treat it like brushing your teeth.
 Either way, just do it!
 Getting good at writing documentation is getting good at communication in general, and if there is one soft skill that every successful developer should have, it's being good at communicating, in all its various forms.

 Yes, in fact, there is such a thing as documentation driven development, but it's generally not widely practiced.
 Perhaps it should be.
-If you are starting with reasonable requirements already described in the ticket, you're already half-way there!
-Writing documentation includes deciding how much is actually needed and where the documentation needs to live, be it in a user guide, an automatically generated API spec, a README file or as comments in the code.
+If you are starting with a ticket which includes a reasonable description of the requirements, you're already half-way there.
+But some teams, in an attempt to go faster, will not go to the trouble to describe the requirements in detail.
+It's generally not a good idea to do that.

-Whereas requirements in tickets are often treated as ephemeral, the documentation has a lifecycle that aligns with the lifecycle of the application, or at least, the particular feature.
+Writing documentation includes deciding how much is actually needed and where the documentation needs to eventually live, be it in a user guide, an automatically generated API spec, a README file or as comments in the code.
+Whereas requirements in tickets are often treated as ephemeral, the official project documentation has a lifecycle that aligns with the lifecycle of the application, or at least, the particular feature.

 ## Write the tests